-Since the President, Donald Trump announced the unilateral withdrawal from the 2015 nuclear agreement with Iran and the resumption of sanctions, the country has been struggling with soaring inflation.
+Since the President, Donald Trump announced the unilateral withdrawal from the 2015 nuclear agreement with Iran and the resumption of sanctions.
+Moreover, the country has been struggling with soaring inflation.

-Three years ago Iranian Real’s rate was 37 thousand to one US dollar, in the last year, it was traded at the rate of 180 thousand Rials to the Dollar.
+Three years ago Iranian Real’s rate was 37 thousand to one US dollar, in the last year.
+It traded at the rate of 180 thousand Rials to the dollar.

-This forced people who do not have bank cards to carry huge packs of money with them to pay for everyday goods and services and coins had to be practically abandoned.
+This forced people who do not have bank cards to pay for everyday goods and services and coins had to practically abandon.

-Iran has tried to keep its economic situation in control by monitoring foreign currency rates and cutting down on those moving their money from the rial to other currencies.
+Iran has tried to keep its economic situation in control.
+Iran is monitoring foreign currency rates and cutting down on those moving their money from the rial to other currencies.

 Complicated state of the Iranian financial market resulted in enormous lines at the local currency exchange points.

-Thus the Iranian authorities resorted to more strict measures, and started arresting the owners of unlicensed exchangers, and freezing the accounts of currency speculators.
+Thus the Iranian authorities resorted to more strict measures.
+Moreover, it started arresting the owners of unlicensed exchangers and freezing the accounts of currency speculators.

-In July, following the U.S. president’s comments on bitcoin, Tehran revealed its ready to be launched a gold-backed cryptocurrency.
-As the local English daily publication reported, the Central Bank of Iran gave permission for the new crypto which will be mined by a small consortium of private Iranian tech companies and be backed by the gold, held in the central bank’s reserve.
+In July, Tehran revealed its ready to be launched a gold-backed cryptocurrency.
+As the local English daily publication reported, the Central Bank of Iran gave permission for the new crypto.
+It will mine by a small consortium of private Iranian tech companies.
+Furthermore, it backed by the gold, held in the central bank’s reserve.

-Back then the Iranian authorities, stated that cryptos can help provide a better future for the country’s citizens.
-Furthermore the same month, Iranian authorities revealed the new cryptocurrency mining pricing bill.
+Back then, the Iranian authorities stated that cryptos could help provide a better future for the country’s citizens.
+Iranian authorities revealed the new cryptocurrency mining pricing bill.

-The market rate of the Iranian currency now fluctuates within 120 thousand per dollar, and the official, established by the Iranian authorities, is 42 thousand.
+The market rate of the Iranian currency now fluctuates within 120 thousand per dollar.
+Including the official, established by the Iranian authorities, is 42 thousand.